Your Expert Guide to Service Dogs Ontario – 2023 Edition

 Canadian Canine Good Citizen Test

-To ensure a dog is a respected member of the community, The Canadian Canine Good Citizen testOpens in a new tab. is recommended.
+To ensure a dog is a respected member of the community, The Canadian Canine Good Citizen test is recommended.

 The Canadian Canine Good Citizen Test can help to make sure dogs are trained and conditioned to act mannerly in the home, in public places, and in the presence of other dogs and people.